BabarRazzaq/pwi/README.md

 # PWI - Product Warehouse and Inventory

-PWI is an applicatio to maintain Product, Warehouse and Inventory releated information of a company.
+PWI is an application to maintain Product, Warehouse and Inventory releated information of a company.

 #### Tools and Technologies
 - Java 8